ranejai954/apexplanet-web-developer-internship/Task-5/README.md

 - Chart.js
 - Font Awesome
 - Vercel
+- Visual Studio Code

 ---

 # 📄 License

-This project was created as part of the **ApexPlanet Web Development Internship** for educational purposes.
+This repository was developed as part of the **ApexPlanet Full Stack Web Developer Internship** and is intended for educational and portfolio purposes.

 ---

 <div align="center">

-### ⭐ Thank you for visiting!

-If you found this project helpful, consider giving the repository a **Star ⭐**.
+### ⭐ If you found this project helpful, please consider giving it a Star!

+Built with ❤️ during the **ApexPlanet Full Stack Web Developer Internship**

 </div>